Documenting modern Australia

 The Wolfgang Sievers Collection

-It is not only the largest archive of Sievers’ work collected anywhere, but also the largest photographic collection held in the Library.
-The Library bought several instalments of photographs from Sievers between 1996 and 2001.
-In March 2002, the Library purchased his entire photographic archive, which was transferred to it by 2003.
+The collection includes around 19,000 prints and 52,000 negatives and transparencies.
+It’s the largest archive of Sievers’ work in the world, and the largest photographic collection held by the Library.
+The Library acquired several groups of photographs from Sievers between 1996 and 2001.
+In 2002, it purchased his entire photographic archive, which was transferred by 2003.

 Introductory activities